-The May 25th deadline mainly brings into place fines for misuse or breach, a requirement for awareness of patient rights and to have consent for marketing.
+The May 25th deadline mainly brought into place fines for misuse or breach, a requirement for awareness of patient rights and to have consent for marketing.
 Documentation on the review of how the practice processes personal data and the changes required is also vital.
 If it is not possible to implement all of the recommended changes by May 25th this document must show some progress and plans to implement all the required changes.

 At a minimum this DPIA should include :

 Other items to consider when creating a DPIA outside of the practice management system.
 This is not a complete list but should help to start the process.
 It is important to consider if it is still valid to hold this information and if so is it secure.

 Data Protection Officer

 The Optical Confederation in the UK has stated that Optical practices are required to appoint a Data Protection Officer (DPO) if they provide GOS, or if they don’t provide GOS but do process large amounts of special category personal data such as healthcare data.
 In addition to the DPO, assigning the role of Data Manager to a member of staff would greatly assist in the implementation and continued adherence of a practice’s policies and systems to GDPR.
 GDPR is an ongoing process; new staff will need to be trained, each new third party will need to be assessed, security will need to be reassessed regularly etc and having an in practice staff member familiar with the data security will assist greatly in this regard.